Arche Year – Training Christian Novelists

 Frequently Asked Questions

-Are the Arche Year classes really free?
-Yes!
-The arche year classes are completely free.
 If you’d like individualized support, you may apply to our Arche Year Cohort, which carries a tuition cost of $1,999.
-But otherwise, you may take the classes at absolutely no charge.

 What’s the difference between the classes and the cohort?
-The cohort includes the same classes, but also includes a weekly support session, individualized (one-on-one) coaching and guidance, complete professional developmental editing, and support for the agent querying and publication process.
+The cohort includes the same classes, but also includes a weekly support session, individualized (one-on-one) coaching and guidance, professional support as you develop your manuscript, and support for the agent querying and publication process.

-Can I sign up for the free class now and decide later if I want to do the cohort?
+Can I sign up for the class now and decide later if I want to do the cohort?
 Yes!
-Please feel free to register for the free classes now.
+Please feel free to register for the free classes now, and you’ll immediately have access to the full course.
 Note, however, that space is limited in the cohort, so we recommend applying sooner, rather than later.
-We recommend applying for the cohort, if you are accepted you can decide whether or not you want to do it.
+Applying isn’t a commitment.
+When you’re accepted you can decide whether or not you want to do it.

 What will students write?
 Students will write a narrative novel.
 By narrative, we mean that it tells a story, not inspirational, informational, or self-help.
 The story can be fiction or non-fiction (like a memoir or personal story).

-While this is a program for Christian writers who want to point people towards Jesus, they are not required to write “Christian books.”
+While this is a program for Christian writers who want to point people towards Jesus, you are not required to write “Christian books.”
 We encourage students, if they’d like, to write stories for secular audiences that are subtly infused with the gospel message (think The Chronicles of Narnia), as well as books that realistically tackle dark and difficult topics to “expose the darkness.”
+(Ephesians 5:11)

 Is everything online?
-Yes, all classes and meetings are held live online.
-Students must attend all classes and meetings (with reasonable exceptions for sickness, emergencies, etc).
+Yes, all classes and meetings are online.
+Cohort members must attend all meetings (with reasonable exceptions for sickness, emergencies, etc).

 We use the Zoom interface, which is easy to access from virtually any device.
 Students will need an internet-enabled device with working camera, microphone, and speakers or headphones.